vicalloy/outline-docker-compose/README.md

 ## FAQ

 1. Q: Added a new user, but can't login the outline
-    - You should add a email for the new user
+    - You should add an email for the new user
-    - If the domain in the email is not same as admin user's domain, you should add the domain to settings `ALLOWED_DOMAINS`
+    - If the domain in the email is not the same as the admin user's domain, you should add the domain to the settings `ALLOWED_DOMAINS`